franck-armand/Cplusplus-tutorial/README.md

 # __C++ - tutorial__
 ---
-_This tutorial is designed for and individuals who are interested in learning C++_
+_This tutorial is designed for and individuals who are interested in learning C++_ _The code used in this tutorial are provided
 ---

 ### Table of content